rhayes777/PyAutoFit/docs/index.rst

 The ``Analysis`` class provides a model specific interface between **PyAutoFit** and the modeling software, allowing it to handle the 'heavy lifting' that comes with writing *model-fitting* software.
-This includes interfacing with the non-linear search, model-specific visualization during and outputting results in a database.
+This includes interfacing with the non-linear search, model-specific visualization during and outputting results to a queryable sqlite database.

 Performing a fit with a non-linear search, for example ``emcee``, is performed as follows: